The Ann Arbor Housing Commission has converted all of its affordable housing properties to project-based vouchers under the HUD

 Rental Assistance Demonstration (RAD) program.

-Section 8 is another rental subsidy program under which a voucher is used to help qualified residents obtain housing from any private landlord that will accept Section 8 participants in Washtenaw and Monroe counties.
+Section 8 Housing Choice Voucher is another rental subsidy program under which a voucher is used to help qualified residents obtain housing from any private landlord that will accept Section 8 participants in Washtenaw and Monroe counties.
 Tenants pay that landlord the calculated rent, and the Housing Commission pays the landlord the difference between the rent and the actual cost of the apartment.

 To get on the waiting list, you must complete and submit an application when the waiting list is open.
 To create an account